Shit: Trouble

 Shit happens means that bad happenings in life are inevitable.
-This is usually spoken with a sigh or a shrug, but can be spoken derisively to someone who complains too often about his ill fortunes, or in an irritating manner.
+This is usually spoken with a sigh or a shrug, but can be spoken derisively to someone who complains too often about their ill fortunes, or in an irritating manner.

 When the shit hits the fan is usually used to refer to a specific time of confrontation or trouble, which requires decisive action.
 This is often used in reference to combat situations and the action scenes in movies, but can also be used for everyday instances that one might be apprehensive about.
 I don't want to be here when the shit hits the fan! indicates that the speaker is dreading this moment (which can be anything from an enemy attack to confronting an angry parent or friend).
 In polite society, it is often reduced to "when it hits the fan".
 He's the one to turn to when the shit hits the fan is an indication that the person being talked about is dependable and will not run from trouble or abandon their allies in tough situations.
 The concept of this phrase is simple enough, as the actual substance striking the rotating blades of a fan would cause a messy and unpleasant situation (much like being in the presence of a manure spreader).
 Whether or not this has actually happened, or if the concept is simply feasible enough for most people to imagine the result without needing it to be demonstrated, is unknown.
 Another example might be the saying shit rolls downhill, a metaphor suggesting that trouble for a manager may be transferred to the subordinates.
 There are a number of anecdotes and jokes about such situations, as the imagery of these situations is considered to be funny.
 This is generally tied-in with the concept that disgusting and messy substances spilled onto someone else are humorous.

 For someone to be described as shitfaced means that person is essentially incapacitated by alcoholic intoxication (i.e. in a thoroughly drunken state).